jordan-armitage/OBJECT-02/README.md

 4. Images will download and save in a folder, and your video will generate automatically.

 Here are some modifications that you can make:
 - You'll look out the right side of the car by default.
-To check out the left side, change the WINDOW_ANGLE from 90 to 270.
+To look out the left side, change the WINDOW_ANGLE from 90 to 270.
 - Play with the FPS (frames per second) to "drive" faster or slower.
 - Adjust the RADIUS to set the max distance between street view images.
 If you want fewer images for less API cost or faster results, increase this number.